-David Videcette, a lead detective on Operation Theseus, the police investigation into 7/7 London bombings, has written a novel based on his experiences, The Theseus Paradox and he explains just how it’s done.
+David Videcette, a lead detective on the intelligence cell during Operation Theseus, the police investigation into 7/7 London bombings, explains just how it’s done.

-An odd use of premises can give away vital clues, as David explains, “Most people have a routine – they sleep, eat, go to work, have people visit in daytime hours.
+David says, odd usage of premises can give away vital clues, “Most people have a routine – they sleep, eat, go to work, have people visit in daytime hours.
 Bomb factories are often residential homes that are used like industrial premises.
 People come to work there during the day and then leave in the evening.
 The bomb manufacturers don’t sleep in them.
 That would be far too dangerous because of the toxic fumes and in case the whole place goes up.
 And if nobody is sleeping there, that is the big giveaway.
 If the daily rhythms of visitors make it looks like a place of work and not a place of residence – why are they using a place of residence as a factory?”

-David, who has written of his experiences of the July 2005 attacks in The Theseus Paradox, continues, “Chemicals used to create home-made explosive devices will usually have been ‘smelted down’ to make them more concentrated, just as they were in 7/7 and 21/7.
-A key signifier of a bomb factory that we saw in 7/7 is bubbled paintwork from the intensive heat involved to make these chemicals more concentrated.
+David, who has written of his experiences of the July 2005 investigation in The Theseus Paradox, continues, “Chemicals used to create home-made explosive devices will usually have been ‘smelted down’ to make them more concentrated, just as they were in 7/7 and 21/7.
+A key signifier of a bomb factory that we saw was bubbled paintwork from the intensive heat involved to make these chemicals more concentrated.
 The bomb makers need premises with good ventilation, where windows can be opened and where face masks may well be used.”

 During the preparation for 7/7, the extremists had to keep the windows of their bomb factory open to let out the toxic fumes.
 To shield their bomb-making activities from prying eyes, they taped the curtains to window frames using masking tape so the wind didn’t blow them outwards.
 However, when these places are cleared and cleaned, evidence still remains.